Worker Abscondment in Sarawak: Employer Guide

 The actions are not complicated, but the order and timing matter:

-• Within the first week: Notify your licensed agency if you used one.
-They will begin preparing the abscondment report pack and coordinate with the Sarawak Immigration Department on your behalf.
+- Within the first week: Notify your licensed agency if you used one.
+They will begin preparing the employee-removal application in SANSOLS and coordinate with the authorities on your behalf.

-• After filing: The worker's PLKS is cancelled and they are added to the absconder list.
-The Personal Bond or Security Bond posted on the worker is forfeited.
+- After approval: The worker's pass is cancelled, they are added to the absconder list, and the AP quota tied to that worker is returned to you.
+The Personal Bond or Security Bond posted on the worker is typically forfeited.
 SPIKPA insurance and PERKESO registration are closed in line with the cancellation.

-For a clean trail, keep copies of every step — the police report, the cancellation letter, the receipt at Immigration.
+For a clean trail, keep copies of every step — the police report, the SANSOLS submission, the approval and cancellation records.
 If a future quota or Approval-in-Principle application asks about prior workers, you will need this paperwork on file.

 Consequences for the Worker